Policy 1300 Acceptable Use of Digital Technology

 1.0 RATIONALE

-Access to the digital network, however, is also associated with hazards that may not be considered appropriate in the context of students or a Board of Education setting.
-As a means of encouraging responsible and ethical use of digital technology, while filtering digital content, monitoring activity and protecting the personal information of students and staff, the Board of Education has established standards and guidelines for all users.
+As a means of encouraging responsible and ethical of digital technology, including AI, while filtering digital content, monitoring activity and protecting the personal information of students and staff, the Board of Education has established standards and guidelines for all users.

 2.0 DEFINITIONS